Hematopoiesis: Definition, embryology and cell lines

 - There is an insult to the haematopoietic stem cell progeny or their microenvironment that impedes the stem cell's ability to replicate.

 - Nutrient deficiencies will suppress the bone marrow’s ability to carry out cellular replication.

 - Cells may not be able to differentiate even with normally functioning stem cells and adequate nutrition.

-The suffix –penia refers to a decrease in a given cell line below the age and gender appropriate lower limit.
+The suffix –penia refers to a decrease in a given cell line below the age and sex appropriate lower limit.
 For example, a thrombocytopenia refers to a decrease in the total number of platelets in circulation.
-Either the suffix –osis, or –philia, refers to the opposite end of the spectrum where there is an increase in a given cell line above the age and gender appropriate lab reference range.
+Either the suffix –osis, or –philia, refers to the opposite end of the spectrum where there is an increase in a given cell line above the age and sex appropriate lab reference range.
 For example leucocytosis refers to an overall increase in the white blood cell count, while a neutrophilia means that the neutrophils in particular are elevated.

 Hematopoietic homeostasis has wide reaching implications on numerous physiological processes in the body.
 One very insightful test that clinicians often order to assess the balance of blood cells is a complete blood count (CBC).
 This test requires that a peripheral venous blood sample is drawn from the patient and analyzed.
 While there are healthy individuals whose baseline lab values deviate significantly from the lab reference levels, other deviations may either be physiological or pathological.
 For this and other reasons, a diagnosis of a disease should never be made with just the lab results.
 When the lab results are received the patient’s historical account of the illness, as well as the physician’s clinical examination findings of the patient must be taken into account.